atomical/capelinhos/README.md

 ## Usage

-# kill up to 3 processes that are >= 400 megabytes
+# kill up to 3 processes that use more than 400 megabytes
 $ capelinos --max-memory 400 --max-processes 3

 ## Development